 Non-Indicative Name: Sacred Heart does not have any hearts.
 Vivio decided to name it like that after Nanoha's Raising Heart.

 Older Alter Ego: Her Magical Girl Warrior form.
 Nanoha actually was the one who ordered this gimmick with the only condition that Vivio use this exclusively in combat training, and not for fun.
+It is also different than the Sankt Kaiser Mode, notably in power.

 Redemption Demotion: In StrikerS, Vivio was capable of going toe-to-toe with Nanoha, a decorated military wielding the very latest in technomagical hardware.
 A few years later, and she enters a juvenile martial arts tournament where she's utterly outclassed by several opponents.
 She's ultimately loses to Miura, who is also a first time participant and as far as we know has no ancient Belkan lineage.
 Justified since she took some damage from StrikerS that caused her to be weaker, thus being less effective.

 Romantic Two-Girl Friendship: With Einhart, with quite a bit of friendly rivalry mixed in.
-The fact that Einhart has the memories of Klaus Ingvalt, who was in love with the original Sankt Kaiser might have something to do with it.
+The fact that Einhart has the memories of Claus Ingvalt, who was in love with the original Sankt Kaiser might have something to do with it.

 Tropes related to Einhart: